Nonreciprocity as a Generic Mechanism for Demixing in Flocking Mixtures

-We close the hierarchy by solving Eq.~\eqref{app_eqf2} for $f_2^{\sps}$ and inserting the solution into Eq.~\eqref{eq_f1_complex_1}.
+We close the hierarchy by solving this linear system for $f_2^{\sps}$ and inserting the solution into Eq.~\eqref{eq_f1_complex_1}.
 Considering two species with identical speed $v_0$, interaction radius $r_0$ and noise strength $\eta$, we then recover Eqs.~\eqref{hydro} of the main text after adopting the vector representation $f_1^{\sps} \to \bm p^{\sps}$.
 In all numerical calculations, we used a Gaussian noise distribution such that $P_k^{\sps} = \exp[-k^2 \eta^2/2]$.

 For arbitrary alignment couplings $\chi$, the integrals~\eqref{app_intI} do not admit simple analytical expressions, such that the coefficients in Eqs.~\eqref{hydro} cannot be simply expressed in terms of the parameters of the microscopic model.
-For convenience, we thus provide in~\cite{supplement} a Mathematica notebook which can be used to evaluate numerically the coefficients of the continuum model.
+For convenience, we thus provide in~\cite{supplement} a Mathematica notebook that can be used to numerically evaluate the coefficients of the continuum model.